 Don't expect too much assistance by way of signs!
 You may need to ask a friendly local to guide you up a narrow lane to park up (or on the road if you need to).
 This is part of the charm of Garway, you won't be jostling with coach parties.
 Once you get to the common the landscape changes to reflect natural biodiversity, largely unaffected by intensive farming methods.
 Amongst the beneficiaries are the wild ponies, free to graze and roam.

 The walk to the top is not too arduous and leads to the summit and a brick wartime radio building.
-Hopefully, the weather is kind and you can take in the 360 degree views of the Malverns, Black Mountains and Bristol Channel into Wales.
+Hopefully, the weather is kind and you can take in the epic views of the Malverns, Black Mountains and Bristol Channel into Wales.
 There are a number of different paths leading back, you can't go wrong!
 Plenty of opportunities to enjoy the views and perhaps a photo opportunity with the ponies.